10 Ways to Show Your Love for The Environment This Valentine's Day

 While international travel is exciting, it's important to show your home some love, too.
 Don't forget, like other cities around the world, your hometown is likely shaking things up with new restaurants, events, and experiences too.

-Maybe it's time to rediscover your favorite coffee shop in a place you call home (without the emissions of traveling to the other side of the world).
+Maybe it's time to rediscover your favorite coffee shop in a place that you call home, while shopping local and supporting the local economy!

 9. More veggies